adeira/universe/src/packages/relay/README.md

 # Install

+**Please read this carefully.**

-Before you start you should uninstall all the Relay related packages you installed manually (Relay runtime, compiler, `react-relay`).
+Before you start you should uninstall _all_ the Relay related packages you installed manually (Relay runtime, compiler, `react-relay`).
+You should also  remove custom `flow-typed` definitions for Relay.
+You can remove the `babel-plugin-relay` as well in case you use `@kiwicom/babel-preset-kiwicom` (which  is highly recommended).
 This package takes care about everything you need.

 ```text
 yarn add react @kiwicom/relay
 ```

+Please contact us directly in case something is problematic.

 # Minimal example